ornovog/Caches/README.md

 # Caches
-three implementions for cache handeling - direcet mapped, fully associative and N-way associative, with LRU (Least Recently Used) replacement policy. now support async calls.
+three implementions for cache handeling - direcet mapped, fully associative and N-way associative, with LRU (Least Recently Used) and LFU (Least Frequently Used) replacement policy. now support async use.